odaridavid/Clean-MVVM-ArchComponents/README.md

 **Colors**

+The App colors follow the material design guidelines to theming.

 **Dimension & String Values**

-String values are stored in the strings value file this will make it easier for app localization and internationalization and enhance user experience.
+String values are stored in the strings value file this will make it easier for app localization and internationalization as well as string templating currently utilised by data binding.

 Dimensions have also been stored in a dimensions value file making it easy to reuse dimension values across the app.